 978-1-874400-75-2 158pp JANUARY 2020, expected price £10 + p&p

 KEN EDWARDS is a writer and musician.
 His many books are listed on his personal website/blog.
 He ran the small press REALITY STREET, which published more than 60 titles comprising mainly poetry but also other sorts of imaginative writing, between 1993-2016.
 Reality Street continues, but no longer publishes new titles.
 These days Ken plays bass guitar with the St Leonards-based band Afrit Nebula.

 THE GREY AREA

-Despite being subtitled "A Mystery", Ken Edwards' third novel is no conventional crime story.
+Despite being subtitled "A Mystery", Ken Edwards' third novel is no conventional crime story and the mystery seems incapable of any single solution.
 An old and vulnerable woman has gone missing, and a private detective, Phidias Peralta, an illegal resident in a business park near the run-down port of Deadmans Beach, has been hired by her nephew to find her.
-All does not go well.
-Soon his reports on the "crime", if it is a crime, falter, and he too disappears, drawn into the haunted marshlands.
-It’s left to Phidias’s assistant, Lucy, to try to solve a mystery for which there appears to be no single solution.
+His assistant, Lucy, is more concerned with her seven-year-old son who is failing at school, but she is drawn inexorably into the investigation.

 "It surely is a remarkable book, for all its modest‑looking format, and I have been very stirred in thinking about it as I have followed its narrative through the loops and turns across which it runs.
 Its effect has both roused me to acute states of regard and at the same time has puzzled me a great deal....
 Yet I obscurely feel it to be important, deeply and profoundly close to something other than what it is or at least seems." – JH PRYNNE on Ken Edwards' first novel Futures